 So you have a disc bulge…., what does it mean for you?

-If you have had back pain for a while, it likely someone has taken some images of your back.
+If you have had back pain for a while, it is likely someone has ordered imaging of your back.
 And, typically, the report will identify one or more lumbar discs with a ‘bulge”.
 Maybe you were told you had a bulging disc and now you are concerned with what this might mean for you.
 So, read on….., this primer will give an overview on understanding disc injuries.
 (There are supporting research references if you really want to dig deeper).

 INSIGHT: A major consideration in the discussion of disc injuries, is to ask why your back pain is present (or ‘why’ do I have a disc injury), not just where does the pain come from.
 Keep in mind that focussing on a disc injury is only part of the process of understanding why you have back or neck pain.
 Identifying movement, posture, strength and overloading issues are the main areas that drive treatment strategies and recovery.

 Firstly, lets start with the ‘language’ of disc injuries.
 Terms like disc herniation and disc prolapse are generic terms that cover all disc injuries.
 A more exact method of describing disc injuries is to classify them into three types; disc bulges, disc protrusion and disc extrusions.
 Each type of disc injury has a wide range of clinical implications that vary all the way from ‘no effect on you’ to the need for surgery.
 I’ll describe each type of disc injury below.
 But firstly, understanding the basic anatomy is helpful.
 The image below will show you the basic structure and terminology.